A global definition of quasinormal modes for Kerr-AdS Black Holes: Proof of Theorem

-Although Proposition \ref{prop:artificialwave} is closely related to the results of \cite{vasy2010wave} on asymptotically de-Sitter spacetimes, a direct proof is outlined here --- see also \cite[Lemma 1]{zworski2015resonances} for the same type of result (at least for the uniqueness part).
+Although Proposition \ref{prop:artificialwave} is closely related to the results of \cite{vasy2010wave} on asymptotically de Sitter spacetimes, a direct proof is outlined here --- see also \cite[Lemma 1]{zworski2015resonances} for the same type of result (at least for the uniqueness part).

 Define the Riemannian metric